gnif/LookingGlass/doc/module.rst

 #############

-This kernel module implements a basic interface to the IVSHMEM device for Looking Glass in VM->VM mode.
+This kernel module implements a basic interface to the IVSHMEM device for Looking Glass in VM → VM mode.

-Additionally in VM->host mode, it can be used to generate a shared memory device on the host machine that supports dmabuf.
+Additionally in VM → host mode, it can be used to generate a shared memory device on the host machine that supports dmabuf.

 Prerequisites